donortega/football-training-camp/README.md

+# Football Training Camp

+A collection of test and evaluations that would happen at a professional football training camp.

+* 40-yard dash
+* Throw a football through a tire
+* Bench press reps
+* 3-cone drill

+---
 This project is built on the __epsilon-base__ scaffold, which is architected to simplify the build of site templates using a componentized approach.
 It is intended for easier hand-off of code for implementation into a content management system like Adobe AEM or Sitecore.

 - [Partials and Includes](#partials-and-includes)